consciousrepo/aionbio/content/executive-overview.md

 On the flip side, for a cocktail of just 4 chemicals, the possible combinations number over 40 sextillion.
 That's a 4 followed by 22 zeros.
 For mixes of 7 or 10, the numbers explode to levels like 10^41 or 10^53, way beyond what we can count in a lifetime.

-For simplicity assume again companies screen maybe 100,000 compounds a year.
+For simplicity, assume again companies screen 100,000 compounds a year.
 Over 20 years, that's about 2 million tests.
 For that basic 4-chemical case, they've covered a fraction so tiny it's like checking one atom in the entire mass of Earth.
 For bigger mixes, consider the 27 chemicals used in the cocktails above, it's basically zero.
 Brute-force testing can't touch this huge space, no matter the billions spent.
 Real progress needs to be driven by a better idea.
 That is where we come in.

-So, here we see the limits of current approaches as it pertains to problem 1.
-What about problems 2 and 3?
+So, here we see the limits of current approaches as it pertains to problem one.
+What about problems two and three?
 These are best explained at the same time.

-The most successful partial reprogramming study to date was done in 2016 by the Ocampo lab.[^3] What they did was they genetically edited some mice at the embryonic stage in order to have an on-off switch that would allow them to be fed a drug called doxycycline(dox) that would trigger them to express the Yamanaka factors on command.
-The most successful protocol featured a 2 days on, 5 days off schedule and this led to a 67% median lifespan extension in progeroid mice (from 18 to 30 weeks).
+The most successful partial reprogramming study to date was done in 2016 by the Ocampo lab.[^3] They genetically edited mice at the embryonic stage in order to create an on-off switch in the mice that would respond to a drug called doxycycline(dox); exposure to the drug would trigger the mice to express the Yamanaka factors on command.
+The most successful protocol featured a 2 days on, 5 days off schedule, and this led to a 67% median lifespan extension in progeroid mice (from 18 to 30 weeks).

 The problem is that this gene circuit was all or nothing for every tissue in the body, and different cell types reprogram at different rates.
 As far as organ systems are concerned, the liver reprograms the fastest, then the pancreas, then the kidney and so on with cells like neurons and bones reprogramming the slowest.
-So- when persistently expressing these reprogramming factors, what will happen is the liver may reprogram to a point where some liver cells start to become stem cells before cells like neurons start to see benefit at all, until eventually you get liver failure.
+When persistently expressing these reprogramming factors, the liver may reprogram to a point where some liver cells start to become stem cells before cells like neurons start to see benefit at all, until eventually you get liver failure.

 There are 2 takeaways here:
 1) This approach only works by editing the embryo at birth to have this special circuit.
 Sorry everyone already alive! and
 2) In order to scale this to something that works in every tissue type, much, much more complex gene circuit engineering would need to be figured out so that every different tissue type in the body has this on-off switch to be triggered by a different benign chemical.

 Now set gene editing aside.
-In the event a perfect set of compounds that could reprogram cells partially was found, the same problem would occur because when consuming a drug orally, it will first go the the liver where it will be processed before diffusing to the rest of the body, leading to the same core issue, fast reprogramming tissue fails before others begin to see benefits.
+In the event a perfect set of compounds that could reprogram cells partially was found, the same problem would occur because when consuming a drug orally, it will first go the the liver where it will be processed before diffusing to the rest of the body, leading to the same core issue: fast reprogramming tissue fails before others begin to see benefits.
 Not to mention the ability for the drug to cross the blood brain barrier to reprogram neurons at all and other issues like this for hard-to-reach cells in the body.

 Enough talk about problems.

 My point in communicating this background is to make the point clear that achieving control over timing and delivery would be a paradigm-shifting breakthrough.
 At AION, we are 100% convinced that bioelectricity is the key to unlocking this.

-From here on out when I say 'bioelectricity', what I mean by this is changes in the underlying concentrations of ions like sodium(Na+), potassium(K+), calcium(Ca+) among others, but these 3 make up the majority of the charge-carrying ions in the body that affect cellular membrane potential.
+When I say 'bioelectricity,' I'm referring to changes in the concentrations of ions like sodium (Na+), potassium (K+), and calcium (Ca2+).
+These three ions carry most of the electrical charge that determines cellular membrane potential.
 As these ions move in and out of cells, this changes the voltage of the cell itself in a more positively or negatively charged direction.

 For example, a fibroblast, a type of skin cell, has a resting or average membrane potential of ~40 millivolts(mV), but this membrane potential will shift as much as +/- 20mV over the course of minutes to hours.
 If you have a basic understanding of how neurons work, use this as a jumping-off point.
 All cells in your body work the same way that neurons do, just on much slower timescales, firing electrical signals carried via these charged ions that allow the cells to communicate and coordinate towards shared goals.